tomhrr/dale/doc/all.md

 `setf-assign` functions are defined in the same manner as `setf-copy` functions, save for the name.
 They are used whenever `dst` has already been initialised.

-Since the compiler cannot determine whether a particular variable or value has actually been initialised in all cases, it is important that all declared variables are initialised properly, and as early as possible.

 Multiple `setf` functions, supporting different source types, may be defined over a single destination type.